walid2733/LUT_FrontEndCourse/README.md

 # LUT Front End Course

-This repository is made by Thien Walid Wise, student number is: x106954, student email is: Md.Walid.Wise@student.lut.fi@student.lut.fi
+This repository is made by  Walid Wise, student number is: x106954, student email is: Md.Walid.Wise@student.lut.fi@student.lut.fi

 This repository contains 2 folders: Work and Project